Lab News

 -

-Dr. Du is giving an invited talk at IEEE-EMBS International Conference on Body Sensor Networks (IEEE-EMBS BSN 2025, to be held November 3 – 5, 2025, at University of California, Los Angeles, California.
+Dr. Du gave an invited talk at IEEE-EMBS International Conference on Body Sensor Networks (IEEE-EMBS BSN) 2025, held November 3–5, 2025, at the University of California, Los Angeles.

 July 2025